Video Game Design Solutions | Software For Game Developers | Autodesk

 Our game design & development software has empowered game makers for decades, enabling the creation of immersive, high-quality worlds and characters.
 Now it’s your turn.

-Whether you’re building the streets of Manhattan for console, or an endless multiverse for mobile, Autodesk’s Design and Make platform will help you transport your players to extraordinary realms.
+Whether you’re building the streets of Manhattan for console or an endless multiverse for mobile, Autodesk’s Design and Make platform will help you transport players to extraordinary realms.

-Keep players satisfied with immersive gameplay experiences that raise the visual bar.
-Our video game design & development software is production-proven and designed to handle large data sets.
-Our tools are used industry-wide by artists in professional games studios and attract top talent with dedicated onboarding, training, and community resources.

-Discover how Playground Games produced scalable content for Xbox and PC for "Forza Horizon 5."

 —Maciej Pietras, Lead Cinematic Animator at CD PROJEKT RED

+Find out how SuperGenius became a leading third-party studio, working with industry giants like Blizzard and Disney Interactive with the help of Autodesk solutions like Flow Production Tracking.

+Autodesk solutions provide a high level of interoperability with different game development software, facilitating efficient collaboration between tools.
+They integrate seamlessly with game engines such as Unreal and Unity, making it easy to import assets and animations for game assembly.

-Get a behind-the-scenes look at how Autodesk and Epic Games have joined forces to speed up creative iteration.
-With Unreal Live Link for Maya, you can stream animation data from Maya to Unreal Engine in real-time, allowing you to work on character assets in Maya and see previews of your work immediately in engine.
+Autodesk and Epic Games have joined forces to speed up creative iterations.
+Unreal Live Link for Maya allows artists to stream animation data in real-time from Maya to the Unreal Engine, enabling instant in-engine previews of character assets.

-You’ve heard of USD, but is this open-source technology suitable for games?
-In this panel discussion featuring Eidos Montreal and NetEase Games, gain insight into the challenges USD can solve for game studios, how they're experimenting with USD, and how they see it evolving in the future.

 Create elaborate environments and worlds to fully immerse your players.